 The iPhone app that helped save Algerian hostages in the desert (Atlantic Wire)

-interview with The New York Times, one of the gas workers trapped at BP’s facility in Algeria last week, Liviu Floria said that Apple’s Compass app helped save his life.
+In an interview with The New York Times, one of the gas workers trapped at BP’s facility in Algeria last week, Liviu Floria said that Apple’s Compass app helped save his life.

 The app, which is native to Apple’s iPhones, doesn’t require any signal, and using that combined with a flickering flame atop a gas well in the distance guided Mr. Floria to safety.